 Accounting

-Welcome to the Accounting program!
-Accounting offers a professional career opportunity with low rates of unemployment, excellent job security, and opportunities for advancement in manufacturing, service, corporate and non-profit settings.
-Accountants play a critical role in today’s dynamic business environment by informing and assisting decision making, ensuring compliance with rules and regulations, and upholding strict ethical standards.
+Accounting offers a professional career opportunity with low rates of unemployment, excellent job security, and opportunities for advancement in manufacturing, service, corporate, and nonprofit settings.
+Accountants play a critical role in dynamic business environments by informing and assisting decision-making, ensuring compliance with rules and regulations, and upholding strict ethical standards.

 As a graduate of the Accounting program at GTCC, you will have a broad range of highly marketable technical skills, including QuickBooks and Excel, and be equipped for immediate employment preparing financial statements and income tax returns, processing payroll and accounts payable/receivable, or performing other routine accounting functions essential to the day-to-day operations of firms.